garyscode/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Some information about you!
+About Me
+Gary Bryant
+Oklahoma
+Hobby Lobby

 ### More Information